MyPureCloud/developer-center-blog/source/2022-04-21-Analytics-conversations-api-behavior/index.md

 category: 6
 ---

-Greetings everyone! `POST /api/v2/analytics/conversations/details/query` is a useful API endpoint for viewing or monitoring conversations details in an organization.
-It offers the ability to query conversations extensively based on desired metrics.
-Due to the nature of conversation data, the endpoint's responses may seem to act unusual sometimes.
-In this article, I will describe the endpoint's irregular behavior and suggest ways you can make effective API calls.
+Greetings everyone! `POST /api/v2/analytics/conversations/details/query` is a valid API endpoint for viewing or monitoring conversation details in an organization.
+It offers the ability to query conversations extensively based on wanted metrics.
+Because of the nature of conversation data, the endpoint's responses may sometimes seem unusual.
+In this article, I describe the endpoint's irregular behavior and suggest ways you can make effective API calls.

 For more information about the conversation details query endpoint, see the [conversations detail query](https://developer.genesys.cloud/analyticsdatamanagement/analytics/detail/conversation-query "Goes to the Conversation details query page") in the Genesys Cloud Developer Center.

-If you have any feedback or questions, please reach out to us on the [Genesys Cloud developer forum](https://developer.genesys.cloud/forum/ "Goes to the Genesys Cloud developer forum") in the Genesys Cloud Developer Center.
+If you have any feedback or questions, please reach out to us on the [Genesys Cloud Developer Forum](https://developer.genesys.cloud/forum/ "Goes to the Genesys Cloud Developer Forum") in the Genesys Cloud Developer Center.

-## Apparent inconsistency of the Conversation Details Query endpoint
+## Obvious inconsistency of the Conversation Details Query endpoint
-When querying the `POST /api/v2/analytics/conversations/details/query`, the totalHits counter reflects the approximate number of matching conversations for the given query body.
-If the interval covers a date span that contains data that's receiving new traffic from an organization, the totalHits counter can be a constantly changing value due to continuous data that is fed into the backend in real-time.
-Consequently, if paging through result sets for an interval is necessary, deduplication of the results could be required as the contents of early pages could arrive on a subsequent page pull due to the data set continually updating.
-Every API request reflects data the system is aware of when the request was made.
-When querying an interval receiving new information, the totalHits count and contents of particular pages change along with the new data.
+When querying the `POST /api/v2/analytics/conversations/details/query`, the totalHits counter reflects the approximate number of matching conversations for the specified query body.If the interval covers a date span that contains data that’s receiving new traffic from an organization, the totalHits counter can be a constantly changing value due to data continuously being fed into the backend in real time.
+Therefore, if paging through result sets for an interval is necessary, deduplication of the results could be required as the contents of early pages could arrive on a subsequent page pull because the dataset is constantly updating.
+Every API request made reflects data the system is aware of at the moment the request was made.
+When querying an interval that is receiving new information, the totalHits count and contents of particular pages change along with the new data.

 To receive data in real-time, we recommend using the [Notifications](https://developer.genesys.cloud/analyticsdatamanagement/analytics/notifications "Goes to the Notifications page") where applicable.

 ## Demonstration of API behavior
-To demonstrate the behavior, I have a simple code snippet that calls the conversation detail query endpoint to collect the mean opinion score(MOS) of conversations from 10 minutes ago.
-[Mean Opinion Score (MOS)](https://developer.genesys.cloud/analyticsdatamanagement/analytics/detail/call-quality#mean-opinion-score--mos- "Goes to the Mean Opinion Score (MOS) page") is a measure of audio quality at a specific measurement point of voice interaction.
+To give a brief demonstration about the behavior, I have a simple code snippet that calls the conversation detail query endpoint to collect the Mean Opinion Score (MOS) of conversations from 10 minutes ago.
+[MOS](https://developer.genesys.cloud/analyticsdatamanagement/analytics/detail/call-quality#mean-opinion-score--mos- "Goes to the MOS page") is a measure of audio quality at a specific measurement point of voice interaction.

 ```go
 func getMos() {